Ali-Al-Khuwaja/MasterMind/docs/docs.md

   - The object that is responsible for making a secret code .

 - code_breaker object

   - This is a class responsible for managing the code breaker role

----

 - compare object

   - compare method.
-  - exposing the secret code when the breaker fails to guess

-- feedback object
+- feedback object (already done in compare object, this can be just a method , merge?,nope, refactor)

   - give feedback for each color guessed

 - score object

+  - play_round
+  - increase_maker_score()
+  - increase_breaker_score()

+- trials object
-  - make a add_point method
+  - make the game repeat for 10 times

-  - store points
+---

 - game object